hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 *Image credit: [10x](https://www.10xgenomics.com/support/software/cell-ranger/latest/algorithms-overview/cr-gex-algorithm)*

+The main ideas of this pipeline are as follows:

+1. Align FASTQ reads against a reference genome
+2. Filter and correct low quailty reads and cell barcodes
+3. Collapse on PCR duplicates using UMI information
+4. Generate raw counts matrix
+5. Run QC on all cells to generate another, filtered counts matrix

 ## Running Cellranger on O2

 Running cellranger requires a lot of time and computational resources in order to process a single sample.
 Therefore, having access to a High Performance Computing (HPC) cluster is necessary to run it.
-Some sequencing cores will process your samples automatically with cellranger.
+Some sequencing cores will process samples automatically with cellranger.

 Note that prior to this step, you must have a cellranger compatible reference genome generated.
 If you are working on mouse or human, 10X has pre-generated the reference and can be accessed from their [website](https://www.10xgenomics.com/support/software/cell-ranger/downloads).
 If you are using another organism, cellranger has a mode called [mkref](https://www.10xgenomics.com/support/software/cell-ranger/latest/tutorials/cr-tutorial-mr) which will generate a cellranger compatible reference from files you supply (GTF, fasta, etc).